 (3) Persons who discard licensed material in accordance with §289.202(fff) of this title are exempt from all requirements of this section.

 (g) Exemption of physicians.
-Any physician licensed by a State to dispense drugs in the practice of medicine is exempt from Title 10, CFR, §71.5 with respect to transport by the physician of licensed material for use in the practice of medicine.
-However, any physician operating under this exemption shall be licensed under Title 10, CFR, Part 35 or the equivalent agreement state regulations.
+Any physician licensed by a State to dispense drugs in the practice of medicine is exempt from subsection (e) of this section with respect to transport by the physician of licensed material for use in the practice of medicine.
+However, any physician operating under this exemption shall be licensed in accordance with §289.256 of this title or the equivalent NRC or agreement state regulations.

 (h) Exemption from classification as fissile material.
 Fissile materials meeting the requirements of at least one of the paragraphs (1) through (6) of this subsection are exempt from classification as fissile material and from the fissile material package standards of Title 10, CFR §71.55 and §71.59, but are subject to all other requirements of this section, except as noted.